SparkSpark

 Step 3 · The morning list

-Every morning at 7am local, Spark runs a job: it looks across your AI-tracked contacts, scans birthdays in the next 30 days, checks due reminders, evaluates cadence windows, picks topics, and generates the curated short list for today.
+Spark prepares Today overnight after the news research pass has finished: it looks across your AI-enabled contacts, scans birthdays in the next 30 days, checks due reminders, evaluates cadence windows, picks topics, and finds the right people for today.

-You get one push: "Today is ready."
+Later, at the ready-notification time you choose, you get one push: "Today is ready."
 Open the app.
-Three to seven things, ranked by how much they actually matter today.
-Each one has a drafted message ready to go.
+The right people, ranked by how much each item actually matters today.
+Each messageable item has a drafted message ready to review.

 No inbox.
 No backlog.
 Tomorrow's list will be fresh, and yesterday's unacted-on suggestions quietly go stale at midnight.
 Inaction is data, not debt.